JonRodriguez98/StackDataStructure/README.md

 # StackDataStructure
-Program displays what a Stack Data Structure is.
+The intent of this program is to display how a Stack data structure works.<br>
-The user will be prompted with menu options to allow the display or edit the stack.
+The user will be prompted with menu options to allow the user to add, remove, and display the numbers in the current stack.